S2V3/GSoC-NeuroDyads/REPORT.md

 The main model shows two cleanly separated, internally coherent clusters.
 The positive affect condition (blue) forms a broad, spread-out disc-like region; the negative condition (red) forms a tighter, more compact region.
 Both lie on the surface of the unit sphere — a consequence of CEBRA's cosine distance metric and L2-normalization of the output layer.

-The internal density of each cluster reflects the stability of the joint brain state within each condition — both participants' neural activity is consistent across timepoints within the same emotional context.
-The shape asymmetry is interesting: the broader positive affect region may reflect more variable, exploratory joint neural dynamics, while the constrained negative affect region suggests more stereotyped neural responses — consistent with affective neuroscience findings that negative emotional processing engages more focused, less variable neural resources.
+**Neural behaviour — why the positive cluster is broader than the negative cluster:** The shape asymmetry between the two clusters is neurobiologically meaningful.
+The broader positive affect region reflects more variable, exploratory joint neural dynamics during pleasant conversation — the Speaker is describing enjoyable experiences and the Listener is engaged in affiliative, open-ended social processing.
+In affective neuroscience, positive emotional states are associated with broader, more distributed neural activation patterns (approach motivation, exploratory cognition), which naturally produces more geometrically spread embeddings.
+The tighter negative affect cluster reflects more stereotyped, focused neural responses — the Speaker is recounting a stressful experience and the Listener is in a constrained empathetic support role.
+Negative emotional processing consistently engages more focal, less variable neural circuits (threat processing, emotional regulation), which produces tighter clustering in embedding space.
+This interpretation must be held cautiously given the temporal confound — but the directional prediction (negative → tighter, positive → broader) is consistent with the affective neuroscience literature and constitutes a testable hypothesis once the confound is resolved.

-A handful of points scatter at the boundary between clusters.
-These likely correspond to transitional timepoints near the condition change, consistent with Hasson et al. (2012): listener-speaker neural coupling builds gradually and does not switch instantaneously.
+**Neural behaviour — boundary scatter points and state transitions:** A handful of points scatter at the boundary between clusters.
+These correspond to transitional timepoints near the condition change — the brief period when the conversation shifts from positive to negative affect.
+This is consistent with Hasson et al. (2012): listener-speaker neural coupling builds gradually through temporal coupling across multiple timescales (seconds to tens of seconds) and does not switch instantaneously when emotional content changes.
+The scatter represents the neural system settling into a new emotional regime — a period of high-dimensional state uncertainty before the new joint attractor is established.
+The fact that these points are few and spatially concentrated rather than spread throughout the clusters suggests the condition boundary is relatively sharp in the neural data, even if not instantaneous.

 **Q2: Control analysis**